mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

 [Conda](https://docs.conda.io/en/latest/) is an open-source, cross-platform, language-agnostic package manager and environment management system.
 It allows users to easily install different versions of binary software packages and any required libraries appropriate for their computing platform.

-This document describes how to quickly install MindSpore in a Linux system with an Ascend 910 environment by Conda.
+This document describes how to install MindSpore by Conda on Linux in an Ascend 910 environment.

-- If you want to install MindSpore by Conda on an EulerOS 2.8 with Ascend AI processor software package installed, you may use [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend-conda.sh) for one-click installation, see [Automatic Installation](#automatic-installation) section.
-The automatic installation script will install MindSpore and its required dependencies.
+- If you want to install MindSpore by Conda on EulerOS 2.8 with Ascend AI processor software package installed, you may use an [automatic installation script](https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend-conda.sh) for one-click installation.
+For details, see [Automatic Installation](#automatic-installation).
+The script will automatically install MindSpore and its required dependencies.

-- If your system is one of Ubuntu 18.04/CentOS 7.6/OpenEuler 20.03/KylinV10 SP1, or some dependencies, such as Python and GCC, have been installed in your system, it is recommended to install manually by referring to the installation steps in the [Manual Installation](#manual-installation) section.
+- If your system is Ubuntu 18.04, CentOS 7.6, openEuler 20.03, or KylinV10 SP1, or some dependencies, such as Python and GCC, have been installed, it is advised to manually install MindSpore by referring to [Manual Installation](#manual-installation).

 ## Automatic Installation

 Before running the automatic installation script, you need to make sure that the Ascend AI processor software package is correctly installed on your system.
 If it is not installed, please refer to the section [Installing Ascend AI processor software package](#installing-ascend-ai-processor-software-package) to install it.

 Run the following command to obtain and run the automatic installation script.
-The automatic installation script only supports the installation of MindSpore>=1.6.0.
+The automatic installation script supports only MindSpore>=1.6.0 or later.

 ```bash
 wget https://gitee.com/mindspore/mindspore/raw/r2.0/scripts/install/euleros-ascend-conda.sh